- How to Participate

 - Do we have to participate in the tournaments if we're going to play video games?

-No, you can run your own local tournament or just offer open play for any video games you want to play at your location.
+No - as with everything about IGD@yl, it's an option rather than a requirement!
+You can run your own local tournament or just offer open play for any video games you want to play at your location.
 The tournaments are just a fun way to let kids play against and interact with kids from other libraries.
 Bragging rights aren't bad, either.

 - What is the Global Gossip Game?